The Spokane area includes Washington’s largest city east of the Cascade Mountains and some of the best fishing at the eastern edge of the state.

 Spokane County has more than a half million people in the cities of Spokane, Spokane Valley, Cheney, Medical Lake and Airway Heights, as well as in surrounding areas.

-In addition to some spectacular fishing lakes and rivers near Spokane, the county is home to Gonzaga University, Eastern Washington University, Riverside State Park, Turnbull National Wildlife Refuge, more than a dozen ghost town neighborhoods and many wineries.
+In addition to some spectacular fishing lakes and rivers near Spokane, the county is home to Gonzaga University, Eastern Washington University, Riverside State Park, Turnbull National Wildlife Refuge, more than a dozen ghost towns, and many wineries.